Esri/offline-editor-js/README.md

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
+Your feedback can make the difference between an okay project and an amazingly awesome project.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing